Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 So, in conclusion, the first quarter highlights include 2.3% organic, 20.9% EPS growth which translates into a reported EPS growth of 18.6%.

 Now, turning to second quarter outlook.
 We expect Q2 organic sales growth of approximately 1% to 2%.
-Consumer Domestic growth looks similar to Q1 and international SPD growth gets (10:01) to 1% to 2% as a company.
-We expect marketing as a percentage of revenue to be significantly higher year-over-year and gross margin to contract in Q2, as we increased support behind our new products.
+Consumer domestic growth looks similar to Q1, and international SPD growth (10:01) to 1% to 2% of the company.
+We expect marketing as a percentage of revenue to be significantly higher year over year and gross margin to contract in Q2, as we increase support behind our new products.

-We expect second quarter earnings per share of approximately $0.37 compared to $0.43 a year ago, or a 14% decrease year-over-year.
+We expect second quarter earnings per share of approximately $0.37 compared to $0.43 a year ago, or a 14% decrease year over year.
 Primary drivers, again, are the higher marketing in support of our new products and the higher consumer promotional spend.

 And now turning to the full year.
 To summarize our thinking, we're maintaining our expectations for organic sales of 3%.
 In February, we called approximately 60 basis points of gross margin expansion and given the incremental promotion, we're now calling 40 basis points.
 Our full-year marketing expectation is approximately 12% of sales, consistent with 2016 and prior years.

-Moving to SG&A. Our original expectations were 10 basis point increase.
+Moving to SG&A. Our original expectations were a 10 basis point increase.
 We now expect that to be about 20 basis points, largely due to the incremental amortization from our small deals.
 We expect operating margin expansion to be flat when adjusted for the pension and Brazilian charges.
 And then finally for the income tax line, the full-year rate forecast will be 33.5%, which includes the effect of the new stock option accounting standard in our outlook.

-On a reported basis, we now expect EPS to be $1.75 to $1.77 per share, which includes a $0.01 negative impact from the Brazil charge and $0.14 to $0.16 negative impact from the pension settlement.
+On a reported basis, we now expect EPS to be $1.75 to $1.77 per share, which includes a $0.01 negative impact from the Brazil charge and a $0.14 to $0.16 negative impact from the pension settlement.
 Excluding these items, we now expect to achieve 8.5% adjusted EPS growth of $1.92 per share.

 And finally, turning to free cash flow.
 We continue to expect $600 million, net of approximately $50 million of CapEx for the full year of 2017.
 This represents an industry-leading 124% free cash flow conversion.

-And with that, we'll turn it back over to you, Samantha, and I can answer any questions.
+And with that, we'll turn it back over to you, Sumat, and I can answer any questions.

 Question-and-Answer Session